Research

 Biologists have long appreciated the fact that when species hybridize, hybrids often suffer reduced viability or fertility, presumably due to genes that have functionally diverged between the parental species and no longer interact properly in hybrids.
 Despite a century of work documenting this phenomenon, we know very little about which genetic interactions cause hybrid incompatibilities and the evolutionary and molecular paths through which they arise.
 This is especially true for species that naturally hybridize, many of which have historically been difficult to study in the lab.
 We use naturally hybridizing species of swordtail fish as a powerful model system to study the genetic basis of hybrid incompatibilities and uncover their evolutionary history.
 Current work in the lab is focused on the role of coevolution in regulatory networks and protein complexes in driving hybrid incompatibilities.

-How does selection shape introgression in the genome?
+How does selection shape ancestry in the genome?

-What is the genetic basis of adaptive differences between species and how do they impact hybridization?
+What is the genetic basis of adaptive differences between species?

 fig2

-Hybrid incompatibilities are just one of many barriers that arise as species diverge.
-Adaptation to the ecological environment and coevolution in sexually selected signals and preferences also drive phenotypic and genetic divergence between species.
-Our lab is interested in characterizing the genetic basis of such differences between species and uncovering how these loci impact the movement of genes between species.
+Adaptation to the ecological and social environment has a fundamental impact on survival and reproduction.
+Despite decades of intensive study, we still have an incomplete understanding of how this occurs on the molecular level in natural populations.
+Our lab is interested in characterizing the genetic basis of such differences between species and uncovering how these loci impact hybridization between species.
 Current project are focused on the genetic basis of adaptation to different thermal environments and the drivers of sexually dimorphic traits within and between species.

 fig.jpg